 Supporting Academics

-Students receiving academic support in a meeting roomLearning at university can be a different experience for students, especially those coming directly from high school.
+Learning at university can be a different experience for students, especially those coming directly from high school.

 At university students may be:

-• Introduced to high-tech teaching methods.
+Introduced to high-tech teaching methods.

-• Responsible for balancing personal interests and a heavier course load.
+Responsible for balancing personal interests and a heavier course load.

 The transition to university includes many changes to the academic environment and it is common for students to experience a decline in grades, especially during the initial adjustment period.
-Students may also be adjusting to an increased workload; though students may spend as little as 15-20 hours a week in class.
+Students may also be adjusting to an increased workload; though students may spend as little as 15 to 20 hours a week in class.
 The rest of the time they will be expected to learn independently or form study groups.
 Students are encouraged to seek help and access the many supports in place to support student learning.

-Students experiencing difficulty may find it helpful to speak with an academic advisor.
+Students experiencing difficulty may find it helpful to speak with an Academic Advisor.

 Please note that parents and families will not be notified of a student’s grades, in accordance with the Freedom of Information and Protection of Privacy Act (FIPPA).